EvanSuds/F28WP-Coursework/README.md

 # F28WP-Coursework

-Cyber
+## Cyber

-Name                              Heriot-Watt Username          GitHub username Evan Sutherland                   ess5                          EvanSuds Daniel Townson                    djt4                          dantownson4 Alec Smith                        as380                         ASmithie Lewis Inches                      li10                          LewisI224
+### Name
+- Evan Sutherland
+- Daniel Townson
+- Alec Smith
+- Lewis Inches

+### Heriot-Watt Username
+- @ess5
+- @djt4
+- @as380
+- @li10

+### GitHub username
+- EvanSuds
+- dantownson4
+- LewisI224
+- ASmithie

-This game will incorporate the following features:
+### This game will incorporate the following features:

-Login Screen and usernames
+- [ ] Login Screen and usernames
-Each user will have a total score, level system and K/D ratio Different unlockable classes of tanks with different attributes Different levels to play on e.g. Different planets
+- [ ] Each user will have a total score, level system and K/D ratio
+- [ ] Different unlockable classes of tanks with different attributes
+- [ ] Different levels to play on e.g. Different planets